-Below, I used a car’s headlight to illuminate the foreground, while the moon created an almost triangular effect, it’s light heading down towards the bottom corners.
+Below, I used a car’s headlight to illuminate the foreground.
+At the same time, the moon created an almost triangular effect, its light heading down towards the bottom corners.

-Movement is an obvious choice for photos with long exposures and the contrast between still vs moving objects can be easily achieved with a tripod mounted camera, demonstrated in the photo below, taken at Stonehenge for 15 seconds.
+Movement is an obvious choice for photos with long exposures.
+You can easily achieve the contrast between still vs moving objects with a tripod mounted camera.
+You can see this in the photo below, taken at Stonehenge for 15 seconds.

 Exposing any photo for long enough allows the small amount of light in the sky to multiply enough times to produce this cool blue/purple colour.

 if you want to capture breathtaking images, without the frustration of a complicated camera.